Hedda Hopper: Reaction

 Reportedly, whereas Hopper was more inclined to see their much-publicized antagonism as funny and good for business, Parsons took it personally and saw Hopper as a rival in every possible way.
-Hopper also referred to Doc Martin as "that goddamn clap doctor", which infuriated Parsons.

-It has been suggested that Hopper was set up as a columnist by Louis B. Mayer (with the blessing of other studio chiefs) to offset Louella's monopolistic power.
-Gossip columnist Liz Smith, stated that: "The studios created both of them.
+Hopper also referred to Doc Martin (Parsons' third husband) as "that goddamn clap doctor", which infuriated Parsons.
+Louis B. Mayer assisted Hopper in establishing herself as a columnist, and her role was supported by other studio chiefs, which saw it as a step in offsetting Parsons' monopolistic power.
+Gossip columnist Liz Smith stated: "The studios created both of them.
 And they thought they could control both of them.
 But they became Frankenstein monsters escaped from the labs."
 Hopper and Parsons had a combined readership of 75 million in a country of 160 million.